SciLifeLab/TIDDIT/README.md

     -d - The pair orientation, use this setting to override the automatic orientation selection

-    -l - The density parameter, to create a cluster, more than l signals (split reads+ discordant pairs) must be present, signals are added to a cluster if they are neighbouring atleast this  number of signals (defualt 4)
+    -l - The density parameter, to create a cluster, more than l signals (split reads+ discordant pairs) must be present, signals are added to a cluster if they are neighbouring atleast this  number of signals (defualt 4, minimum 2)

     -p - The minimum number of discordant pairs and supplementary alignments used to call large SV.
 Default is 5